witchessabath/mkdocs/docs/NAS.md

 ### On the initiator:
 - Install package `open-iscsi`
-- Start iSCSI daemon with `sudo systemctl start iscsid`
+- Start iSCSI daemon with `sudo systemctl start iscsid`, if you want it to start on system startup automatically use `sudo systemctl enable iscsid`
 - Discover the iSCSI target: run `sudo iscsiadm -m discovery -t st -p <OMV IP Adress>`
 - Login using command `sudo iscsiadm -m node -T <ISCSI Target IQN> -p <OMV IP Adress> --login`.
 You can find the target's IQN in the OMV web GUI in the `tgt > Targets` page next to the name of the target you just created.
 - Use the command `lsblk` to see the device name the LUN has on your system.
 - Create a directory and then mount the LUN to it (`sudo mkdir /mnt/iscsi`, then `sudo mnt /dev/sdX /mnt/iscsi`)
-- I got an error saying the image has the "wrong fs type", as it has no filesystem configured, so I simply used `sudo mkfs -t ext4 /dev/sdX` to give it an ext4 filesystem
+- I got an error saying the image has the 'wrong fs type', as it has no filesystem configured, so I simply used `sudo mkfs -t ext4 /dev/sdX` to give it an ext4 filesystem
 - You can now put files here.
-You can logout with `sudo iscsiadm -m node -T <ISCSI Target IQN> -p <OMV IP Adress> --logout`, and also just unmount and mount the LUN as you wish.
+You can logout with `sudo iscsiadm -m node -T <ISCSI Target IQN> -p <OMV IP Adress> --logout`, and also just unmount and mount the LUN if you wish.